KSDunne/twenty_one/README.md

 ### Rules

 The rules function prints 5 basic rules of the game to the screen.
-The game presented here is a simple version of blackjack and so it was renamed to twenty-one.
+The game presented here is a simple version of black jack and so it was renamed to twenty-one.

 ![Screenshot of rules](docs/rules_screenshot.PNG)